 Establishing a hierarchy of access levels helps to ensure that users have the necessary access rights to perform their tasks while maintaining the system’s security.
 It also helps to avoid unnecessary duplication of roles and access levels, making the privileges matrix more efficient and easier to manage.

 When designing a hierarchy of access levels, it is important to consider the various roles and responsibilities within the system.
-This will help you determine which roles should have broader access than others and which roles should inherit permissions from higher-level roles.
+This will help you determine which roles should have broader access than others and which should inherit permissions from higher-level roles.

 Data Classification:

 When designing a privileges matrix, it is important to classify data based on sensitivity and importance.
-This means categorizing data into different levels based on its sensitivity and assigning appropriate permissions to ensure that sensitive data is accessible only to authorized personnel.
+This means categorizing data into different levels based on sensitivity and assigning appropriate permissions to ensure that sensitive data is accessible only to authorized personnel.

 For example, you may classify data into three levels: